vojtechruz/vojtechruzicka-blog/src/posts/commitlint/index.md

 - Your commit history is more readable and easier to navigate
 - You can automatically generate changelogs
-- Based on the type of changes, you can properly bump your version when using [samentic versioning](https://semver.org/):
+- Based on the type of changes, you can properly bump your version when using [semantic versioning](https://semver.org/):
   - major: when introducing breaking changes
   - minor: when adding a feature
   - fix: when adding a fix